marilynpesantez/sales-analysis-1/README.md

 ### Regional Trends:

-* **Performance in the Canadian, US, and Australian markets drove the overall drop in revenue in 2012**.
-While all markets saw a dip in AOV, Canada, the US, and Australia had the lowest % increases in order volume which could not counteract  the drops in AOV.
+* **Revenue declines in 2012 was primarily driven by Canadian, U.S., and Australian markets, which saw the greatest year-over-year drops.
+While all regions experienced a dip in in Average Order Value (AOV), these three countries had the smallest perentage gains in order volume, insufficient to offset the drop in AOV.

-* **The US and Australia lead in revenue, supported by higher levels of order volume.** These regions, along with Canada, experienced the greatest drops in revenue from 2011 to 2012, but the greatest rise in revenue from 2012 to 213.
-Thus, while the business depends heavily on US and Australia sales, these markets seem to be extremely volatile.
+* **The U.S. and Australia are the company's top revenue-generating regions, driven by consistently higher order volume** However, both markets as well as Canada experienced the steepest revenue declines from 2011 to 2012, followed by the strongest recoveries from 2012 to 2013.
+This signals a pattern of volatility in the company's most critical markets.

-* **Australia holds the highest average order value in 2013, indicating that customers in the region are willing to make higher value transactions/purchases/spend more per transaction on average.
-Thus, driving order volume should be a key focus.
+* **Australia recorded the highest average order value in 2013**, indicating that customers in the region are willing to make higher-value purchases on average.
+Given this purchasing behavior, increasing order volume in this region presents a key growth opportunity.

 ![Region](https://github.com/user-attachments/assets/bb158774-71ae-4541-a8fb-32151bd3c172)